Tao-X02/CrimeFinders/README.md

 Then, the app can be tried at this link: https://crime-finder.herokuapp.com

-# To test the development vesion
+# Test the development vesion
 (This may no longer be necessary)

 Some Docker files are incomplete.
 Follow these instructions: